tesshuang/puppeteer-pdf/README.md

-# Use Puppeteer to Generates PDFs
+# Use Puppeteer to generates PDFs

 Utilize headless browser - Puppeteer to turn web pages into PDFs.